gkw0010/EISOST-Sim2Real-Dataset-Release/README.md

-# Oropharyngeal Organs Sim-to-Real dataset
+# Sim-to-Real dataset for Oropharyngeal Organs